• Skip to primary navigation

 1. Take one green onion and remove the root.
 Then, finely chop the rest and set aside.

-2. Heat ¼ cup of vegetable oil in a frying pan over medium-high heat.
+2. Heat ¼ cup of oil in a frying pan over medium-high heat.

 3. Crack an egg into a bowl.
 Add the chopped green onion, ½ teaspoon of fish sauce and beat together with a fork.